-Because the Reno was in the basement, it partially survived the demolition process and its remains lay buried beneath ground level for over 3 decades until they were unearthed for a brief period in October 2017.
+Because the Reno was in the basement, it partially survived the demolition process and lay buried beneath ground level for over 3 decades, until its remains were unearthed for a brief period in October 2017.

 The dig began on Monday October 9th 2017, and went on for three weeks, finishing with a big party next to the site on the night of Saturday the 28th.

 My husband was a regular at The Reno during the ’80s so I was very interested when the club was excavated.
 And the project was unique for being an archaeological excavation of a building which had stood within living memory.